ichbinhyun/olist-behavioral-analytics/README.md

 ![ERD](./assets/ERD.png)

-This **real-world dataset**, collected from a large-scale e-commerce platform between 2016 and 2018, contains over 100,000 orders and provides rich insights into consumer behavior, seller performance, and operational dynamics.
+This **real-world dataset**, collected from a large-scale e-commerce platform between 2016 and 2018, contains over 100,000 orders and provides insights into consumer behavior, seller performance, and operational dynamics.
 It serves as a strong foundation for behavioral analytics, user segmentation, and performance benchmarking on a dual-sided marketplace.

 👉 [Original dataset on Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)